-Moderated by Jeremy Lundberg of EthosCE Learning Management System, Chitra Subramaniam, PhD, discusses how she and her colleagues are transforming Duke Office of CME into an entrepreneurial enterprise.
+Moderated by Jeremy Lundberg of EthosCE Learning Management System, Chitra Subramaniam, PhD, discusses how the Duke Office of Continuing Medical Education (CME) are transforming their organization using EthosCE LMS into an entrepreneurial enterprise.

 Dr. Subramaniam is the Assistant Director for the Center of Educational Excellence and the Assistant Dean of the Duke Office of Continuing Medical Education at the Duke Clinical Research Institute.
 Special attention will be given to strategies used to drive growth and innovation as well as building partnerships with key stakeholders.